exilon/QuickLib/README.md

     end;
 end;
 ```
-- TFlexPairArray: Array with methods like TList than can storage different value types into same array, and search by item name.
+- TFlexPairArray: Array with methods like TList than can store different value types into same array, and search by item name.
 ```delphi
 var
   flexarray : TFlexPairArray;